Skip to content

 Answer: Mitchell.

-Why it works in the car: It gives South Dakota a second point after Wall Drug.
-Passengers start building a weird-attraction map.
+Why it lands: That’s South Dakota’s second point after Wall Drug.
+Passengers start sketching a mental map of weird stops.

 34. Four Corners Monument lets visitors stand in how many states at once?
 (Easy)